 Source: Governor of Virginia, writ of election (January 12, 2021)

-Not everyone elected to serve in the State Senate or House of Delegates will finish their term of office.
+Not everyone elected to serve in the 40-member State Senate or 100-member House of Delegates will finish their term of office.
 Some will be elected to a different position.
-Members of the General Assembly can not hold two elected position, and must resign their old seat in the General Assembly to assume a new office.
-Some members will resign after being appointed to serve as a judge.
-Members occasionally quit due to ill health, and some die while in office.
+Members of the General Assembly can not hold two elected positions, and must resign their old seat in the General Assembly to assume a new office.

 State law prohibits holding a special election within the 55 days prior to a general or primary election, or on the same day as a primary election.
 Special elections may be held on the same day as a general election.
 Localities must absorb the costs of special elections, but synchronizing them with already-scheduled general elections can eliminate that financial burden.